a) The whale skeleton

-In the "Swiss Family Robinson" novel, written by Johann David Wyss, published in 1812, the family of the story had earlier discovered a beached whale and proceeded to cut it up, and much later they return to the island, in one version of the book, we discover a scene where the skeleton of a whale is found, and because the person who discovers it doesn't realise it is a whale expecting a whale's skeleton to be like that of a fish, decides that it must be an unknown mammoth creature.
+In the "Swiss Family Robinson" novel, written by Johann David Wyss, published in 1812, the family of the story had earlier discovered a beached whale and proceeded to cut it up, and much later they return to the island.
+In one version of the book, we discover a scene where the skeleton of a whale is found, and because the person who discovers it doesn't realise it is a whale expecting a whale's skeleton to be like that of a fish, decides that it must be an unknown mammoth creature.
 In our timeline, this becomes significant when Ib Melchior attempts to turn Swiss Family Robinson into a science fiction film.

 “Presently jack came back, shouting loudly, “Father!
 Mother!
 Do come and look.
 There’s an enormous skeleton lying here; the skeleton of some fearful great beast - a mammoth, I should think.”

 “Why jack!” returned I laughing, “have you forgot our old acquaintance, the whale?
 What else could it be?”